Son Goku (A-C | D-H | I-O | P-Z) | Bulma | Krillin/Kuririn | Piccolo | Son Gohan | Vegeta (A-D | E-N | O-Z) | Future

-- Only Sane Man: He, along with Pikkon, are one of the few contestants at the tournament who doesn't have a quirk or a gimmick.
+- Only Sane Man: He, along with Pikkon, is one of the few contestants at the tournament who doesn't have a quirk or a gimmick.

 - Overshadowed by Awesome: He's the third strongest fighter at the Otherworld Tournament.
 Unfortunately, he's severely outclassed by Goku and especially Pikkon.

-- Shrouded in Myth: Almost all of Earth's legendary heroes are based off of him.
+- Shrouded in Myth: Almost all of Earth's legendary heroes are based on him.
 No one remembers the real man since he died thousands of years ago.

 - Superior Successor: He is much stronger than King Kai, the person who trained him a long time ago.
 Although, King Kai never taught him the Kaio-Ken or the Spirit Bomb.

 - Wake-Up Call Boss: He serves as this to Pikkon, giving him his first real challenge at the tournament, despite their fight being relatively short.

 - World's Strongest Man: He's originally from Earth and is the strongest human we have seen in the series since he can fight against Pikkon who stomped Cell, Frieza, King Cold, and the entire Ginyu Force in seconds.

 West Kai's Fighters

-These are the fighters who were trained by West Kai and participate the Otherworld Tournament.
+These are the fighters who were trained by West Kai and participate in the Otherworld Tournament.
 Overall, West Kai has the strongest group of fighters with Pikkon being The Ace.

 Pikkon (パイクーハン, Paikūhan)